by

 slightly too far out so that it strikes the crankarm with each pedal

-cage has been brushing against the arm, the cage will scrape a little
+derailleur cage has been brushing against the arm, the cage will scrape

-line in the back of the crankarm (if this gets deep enough it can cause
+a little line in the back of the crankarm (if this gets deep enough

 the front derailleur high-gear limit screw to limit the derailleur